+Exams can be tricky to monitor.
+Particularly when you have a slightly shifty group of students.
 Particularly when said group is in a room that doesn't have enough space for them to all sit individually.
 I face this issue with the classroom I have the majority of my lessons in.
 There are four rows of … Continue reading 6 Ways to Reduce Cheating in Small Rooms

 Exams are tedious, especially when they are long.
 With my 15 classes, I've had about 19 hours of exams and controlled assessments in the past few school weeks - that's a lot of time spent invigilating, as they call it over here.
 We've all been in the situation of sitting or standing for a whole … Continue reading 7 Ways to Reduce Boredom During Exams